-3.1 The Edinburgh Declaration as set out in Appendix 1 is intended to set out the aspirations and commitments of the Scottish Government, Edinburgh Process Partners and the wider subnational constituency of the United Nations Convention on Biological Diversity, in delivering for nature over the coming decade.

-- 3.2 The Declaration calls on national governments, as parties to the United Nations Convention on Biodiversity, to adopt an ambitious post-2020 global biodiversity framework, with bold actions to halt biodiversity loss.
+- 3.1 The Edinburgh Declaration as set out in Appendix 1 is intended to set out the aspirations and commitments of the Scottish Government, Edinburgh Process Partners and the wider subnational constituency of the United Nations Convention on Biological Diversity, in delivering for nature over the coming decade. - 3.2 The Declaration calls on national governments, as parties to the United Nations Convention on Biodiversity, to adopt an ambitious post-2020 global biodiversity framework, with bold actions to halt biodiversity loss.
 It also calls for greater prominence to be given to action at the local level and recognises the role of all levels of government and society in working more effectively together over the next decade.
 The participation of local authorities from across the world is being sought in signing the Edinburgh Declaration.
 12 Scottish local authorities have already become signatories including Aberdeenshire Council, Glasgow City Council, Edinburgh City Council and Orkney Council.
-In a joint letter dated 15th December from Màiri McAllan MSP, Minister for Environment and Land Reform and Lorna Slater MSP, Minister for Green Skills, Circular Economy and Biodiversity the remaining local authorities have been invited to sign up to the Declaration.
-The letter is set out in Appendix 2. - 3.3 The Council recognises its duty to protect and enhance biodiversity.
+In a joint letter dated 15 December 2021 from Màiri McAllan MSP, Minister for Environment and Land Reform and Lorna Slater MSP, Minister for Green Skills, Circular Economy and Biodiversity the remaining local authorities have been invited to sign up to the Declaration.
+The letter is set out in Appendix 2.

+- 3.3 The Council recognises its duty to protect and enhance biodiversity.
 The Nature Conservation (Scotland) Act 2004 places a duty on all public bodies in Scotland to further the conservation of biodiversity when carrying out their duties.
 This is known as the Biodiversity Duty.
 The range of work the Council does across all services in protecting and enhancing biodiversity is collated and reported to Planning and Regulatory Services Committee, prior to submission of a summary report to Scottish Government on a three-year cycle.
 The last 3-year report was reported on 10 November 2020 (para 9 of the Minute refers). - 3.4 The Edinburgh Declaration contains a commitment, which is already delivered by Scottish local authorities under the Biodiversity Duty.
-Signatories agree in principle to: - Build on previous efforts, recognising the value of nature. - Implement appropriate actions that build on global goals. - Mainstream these actions, integrating them into local planning, management, and governance.
+Signatories agree in principle to: - Build on previous efforts, recognising the value of nature. - Implement appropriate actions that build on global goals. - Mainstream these actions, integrating them into local planning, management, and governance. - 3.5 At Economic Development and Infrastructure Services Committee on 8 February 2022 it was agreed to recommend the Council sign the Edinburgh Declaration (para 9 of the Minute refers).

-NATIONAL PLANNING FRAMEWORK 4 (NPF 4), THE NATURE CRISIS AND FUTURE ACTIONS TO ADDRESS BIODIVERSITY DECLINE
+4. NATIONAL PLANNING FRAMEWORK 4 (NPF 4), THE NATURE CRISIS AND FUTURE ACTIONS TO ADDRESS BIODIVERSITY DECLINE